-Figure 103.
+Figure 100.
 Installing the display hinges

 1. Align the screw holes on the hinges with the screw holes on the display back cover.
 2. Using the alignment posts, place the display hinges on the display back cover.
 3. Replace the six screws (M2.5x8) that secure the display hinges to the display back cover.

-4. Thread the display cable under the hook of the left-display hinge.
+4. Thread the display cable under the hook of the left-display hinge and the WWAN antenna cable under the hook of the right-display hinge.
 5. Adhere the following cables to the display hinges: - Display cable - WWAN antenna cables (for computers shipped with WWAN antennas)